Japan: The Perfect Balance of Flavor and Aesthetics

 • Tempura frying

 • This dish consists of battered and fried fish, seafood, or vegetables.
 Precise frying techniques are used to achieve a light and crispy texture.
-In the Kanto region, it is typically eaten with dipping sauce, while in the Kansai region, it is dipped in flavored salt.
+It is typically eaten with dipping sauce in the Kanto region, while in the Kansai region, it is dipped in flavored salt.

 • Light and airy batter for seafood and vegetables